-While the limitation to accuracy $O(\e^{d/2})$ in~\eqref{eq:2sc-exp-err-res} is related to random fluctuations, the optimality argument fails for~\eqref{eq:bnd-2sc-exp}, thus indicating that this effective description of the ensemble-averaged field might be pursued to higher orders.
-Following preliminary calculations by Sigal~\cite{Sigal} and Spencer, a striking work by Bourgain~\cite{Bourgain-18} and its key refinement by Kim and Lemm~\cite{Lemm-18} have suggested that the expansion might be pursued in fact almost to order~$O(\e^{2d})$, see~\cite{DGL}.
+While the limitation to accuracy $O(\e^{d/2})$ in~\eqref{eq:2sc-exp-err-res} is related to random fluctuations, this optimality argument fails for~\eqref{eq:bnd-2sc-exp}, thus indicating that this effective description of the ensemble-averaged field might well be pursued to higher order.
+Following preliminary calculations by Sigal~\cite{Sigal} and Spencer, a striking work by Bourgain~\cite{Bourgain-18} and its refinement by Kim and Lemm~\cite{Lemm-18} have suggested that the expansion might in fact be pursued to order~$O(\e^{2d-})$, see~\cite{DGL}.
 More precisely, the following so-called Bourgain--Spencer conjecture was formulated.
-(The case of dimension $d=1$ is naturally omitted as a direct computation simply yields $\expec{\nabla u_{\e,f}}=\nabla\bar u_f^1$ in that case.)
+(The case of dimension $d=1$ is naturally omitted since a direct computation simply yields $\expec{\nabla u_{\e,f}}=\nabla\bar u_f^1$ in that case.)